 A new graphics layer appears in the Contents pane.

-- Optionally, drag the graphics layer to reorder it in the draw order.
+- Optionally, drag the graphics layer up or down to reorder it in the draw order.

-When a graphics layer is present in a project, the Graphics contextual tab appears under the Map contextual tab.
+When a graphics layer is present in a project, the Graphics contextual tab appears on the ribbon.

-- After the graphics layer is created, under Map, on the Graphics tab, in the Insert group, use the gallery to insert new graphic elements.
+- After the graphics layer is created, click the Graphics tab.
+In the Insert group, use the gallery to insert new graphic elements.

 Explore graphics layers

-The Graphics contextual tab (under the Map contextual tab) is accessible if at least one graphics layer is present in the map.
+The Graphics tab is accessible if at least one graphics layer is present in the map.
 In the Insert group, click the Target layer drop-down menu to choose the target graphics layer where new graphic elements will be stored.

 The Graphics tab is composed of the following groups: